 GeneCards Summary for NOTCH1 Gene

 NOTCH1 (Notch Receptor 1) is a Protein Coding gene.
 Diseases associated with NOTCH1 include Aortic Valve Disease 1 and Adams-Oliver Syndrome 5.
-Among its related pathways are Gastric cancer and Diseases of glycosylation.
+Among its related pathways are ERK Signaling and Heart Development.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is NOTCH2.

 Functions as a receptor for membrane-bound ligands Jagged-1 (JAG1), Jagged-2 (JAG2) and Delta-1 (DLL1) to regulate cell-fate determination.
 Upon ligand activation through the released notch intracellular domain (NICD) it forms a transcriptional activator complex with RBPJ/RBPSUH and activates genes of the enhancer of split locus.
 Affects the implementation of differentiation, proliferation and apoptotic programs.
 Involved in angiogenesis; negatively regulates endothelial cell proliferation and migration and angiogenic sprouting.
 Involved in the maturation of both CD4(+) and CD8(+) cells in the thymus.
 Important for follicular differentiation and possibly cell fate selection within the follicle.
 During cerebellar development, functions as a receptor for neuronal DNER and is involved in the differentiation of Bergmann glia.
 Represses neuronal and myogenic differentiation.
 May play an essential role in postimplantation development, probably in some aspect of cell specification and/or differentiation.
 May be involved in mesoderm development, somite formation and neurogenesis.
 May enhance HIF1A function by sequestering HIF1AN away from HIF1A.
 Required for the THBS4 function in regulating protective astrogenesis from the subventricular zone (SVZ) niche after injury.
 Involved in determination of left/right symmetry by modulating the balance between motile and immotile (sensory) cilia at the left-right organiser (LRO).